lucasjellema/tech-radar-prototype2/development-log.md

 - sizes configurator and editor
 - support sizes in CSV wizard
 - data explorer: button to open blip editor from rating
+- fixed bug in determining drop ring in case one or more rings are hidden

 ## April 17th
 - upon import csv: